barry-waldbaum-rl/reat-vm-setup/README.md

 docker run --name bind -d -v ~/resolve/resolv.conf:/etc/resolv.conf  --net redislabs --restart=always -p 10000:10000/tcp --ip 172.18.0.20 rahimre/redislabs-training-bind
 ```

-8. Create keys for students to VNC to instances and run a local browser.
-Students use a local browser to access Redis Lab admin consoles for their (local) nodes.
+8. Create keys so students can silently SSH from the VNC container to the base VM and run commands on RL nodes as if they were running on machines or VMs instead of containers.

 ```bash
 #